irods/irods_capability_automated_ingest/README.md

 sudo systemctl start redis
 ```

-**Note:** If running on different computers, make sure Redis server accepts connections by editing the `bind` line in /etc/redis/redis.conf or /etc/redis.conf.
+**Note:** If running on different computers, make sure Redis server accepts remote connections by editing the `bind` line in `/etc/redis/redis.conf` or `/etc/redis.conf`.

 #### Setting up virtual environment
 You may need to upgrade pip: